Influencer Ad Disclosure: A Marketer’s Guide (FTC Guidelines)

 So stick to the rules, be transparent & honest.
 Ensure full disclosure of sponsored content through disclosure tools, hashtags, captions, & mentions – you don’t want to end up like these 700+ companies who’ve recently been served!

-The Cheapest TikTok Influencer Database on the Market
+The Most Affordable TikTok Influencer Database on the Market

-Access 220,000+ emails of TikTok influencers and dozens of data points to find the perfect creators for your campaign.
+Access 500,000+ emails of TikTok influencers and dozens of data points to find the perfect influencers for your campaign.